MantaRaRa/OLAP-Data-Warehouse/README.md

 **FEATURES**

-_1_: Set up a local database and read data in with SQL Server Management Studio (SSMS)
+_1_: Set up a local database and read data with SQL Server Management Studio (SSMS)

 _2_: Merge and join.
 Data is cleaned and read in from a DataWarehouse, the DW is created from a Staging Layer that consists of 3 databases, a backup file from Microsoft's AdventerWorks Business Case Study (AdventureWorks2014.bak) and two other databases created from the different tables pulled and joined from the AdventureWorks2014 back up files.